euphonic/EAGER/README.md

 If there is anything missing from this list, please let me know.

-### 4.2.
+### 3.2.
 Amazon Machine Image (AMI) installation
 1. Here, you'll need to create an AWS account and spin up an EC2 instance from a known AMI.
 See [this page](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/finding-an-ami.html#finding-an-ami-console "Lookup an AMI") for general instructions.
 Search for "EAGER_scraper" and continue the process of launching your EC2 instance.
 (Note you only need one 100GB volume to store your collected website data in MongoDB.
 You can accept all other defaults.)
 2. Mount your primary database volume to your new virtual machine.
 See [these](https://devopscube.com/mount-ebs-volume-ec2-instance/ "Mount EBS drive to EC2") instructions.
 Create a symlinked directory /eager on your base virtual machine pointing to your database volume

 If there is anything missing from this list, please let me know.

-## Scaling on AWS
+## 4. Scaling on AWS

 How can we scale up and run multiple crawlers on the cloud?
 This diagram shows a simple solution.
 It also highlights different configurations of EC2 image types to build a cluster of loosely connected crawlers.

-## Running code for specific steps in the research design method
+## 5. Running code for specific steps in the research design method

+Note that for each file you want to run, you may need to change file paths.

-### 4.1.
+### 5.1.
 Identifying URLs
+You may want to go through the workshop slides to get a better idea of what is going on here.
+Here are some brief pointers to files:

-Turn to the code/urls directory.
-Start
+1. Turn to the code/urls directory.
+Start with bing.py to collect firm-specific search results from Bing.
+2.

+### 5.2.
+Getting firm size (number of employees)
+This step is much less complicated as there is no modeling involved.
+Go to code/urls and run the commands in the collect-employee-data-v1 notebook.
+Don't forget to update your Google Custom Search API key.

+### 5.3.
+Scrape websites

+### 5.4.
+Clean up the data and prepare it for topic modeling

+### 5.5.
+Topic model the data by industry

+### 5.6.
+Model the data using panel-based continuous Markov multi-state modeling

-## Can I extend this work for other domains?
+## 6. Can I extend this work for other domains?
 What if I don't study small firms?
 Absolutely, the crawling code was modified from a school and district scraper.
 At some level of abstraction, it doesn't matter if you're crawling firm, university, hospital, government agency, or any other kind of site!
 However, you'll need to modify the code to suite the unique circumstances of your research domain.

-## I need help!
+## 7. I need help!
 No problem.
 Contact me via [this form](https://www.dextr.us/about "Contact Sanjay") please.
 I will do my best to respond within a day or two.